 Use the following syntax:

 takeown /f <foldername> /r /d y

 Then to assign the Administrators group Full Control Permissions for the folder, use this syntax:

 The /T parameter is added so that the operation is carried out through all the sub-directories and files within that folder.

-Command-line help: To know more information about the above commands, run these commands from a Command Prompt window.
+To know the complete usage information for Takeown.exe and ICacls.exe, run these commands from a Command Prompt window.